Our history

 1993: First Iain Rennie Hospice at Home charity shop opens in Tring

 Peggy Bainbridge, a long-standing volunteer, began the retail fundraising operation with a market stall in Tring on Fridays.
 This stall led to the opening of a charity shop in Tring.
-More shops followed and today Rennie Grove Peace’s Retail and Trading department boasts 26 shops, an ebay and Depop store and raises around £3 million in a typical year.
+More shops followed and today our Retail and Trading department boasts 33 shops and an ecommerce presence which raises around £3 million in a typical year.

 1994: Grove House welcomes patients to its purpose-built hospice in St Albans